tyjo/coptr/docs/tutorial.rst

     usage: coptr estimate [-h] [--min-reads MIN_READS] [--min-cov MIN_COV] [--threads THREADS] coverage-map-folder out-file

   positional arguments:
     coverage_map_folder   Folder with coverage maps computed from 'extract'. out_file              Filename to store PTR table.

   optional arguments:
     -h, --help            show this help message and exit --min-reads MIN_READS
                           Minimum number of reads required to compute a PTR (default 5000).
-      --min-cov MIN_COV     Fraction of nonzero 10Kb bins required to compute a PTR (default 0.75).
+    --min-cov MIN_COV     Fraction of nonzero bins required to compute a PTR (default 0.75).
     --min-samples MIN_SAMPLES
                           CoPTRContig only.
 Minimum number of samples required to reorder bins (default 5).
+    --plot PLOT           Plot model fit and save the results.
+    --restart             Restarts the estimation step using the genomes in the coverage-maps-genome folder.

 This combines all coverage maps by species, then estimates PTRs for each species.
 We have tried to set sensible default parameters for PTR estimatation.
 We set